mose247/RT_final_assignment/README.md

     do nothing

   else if (obstacle in the front)
-    if (the user want to go straight) lin= 0
+    if (the user wants to go straight) lin= 0
       ang= 0
     end if

   else if (obstacle in the front-right)
-    if (the user want to turn front-right) lin= 0
+    if (the user wants to turn front-right) lin= 0
       ang= 0
     end if

   else if (obstacle in the front-left)
-    if (the user want to turn front-left) lin= 0
+    if (the user wants to turn front-left) lin= 0
       ang= 0
     end if

   else if (obstacle in the front and front-right)
-    if (the user want to go straight or turn front-right) lin= 0
+    if (the user wants to go straight or turn front-right) lin= 0
       ang= 0
     end if

   else if (obstacle in the front and front-left)
-    if (the user want to go straight or turn front-left) lin= 0
+    if (the user wants to go straight or turn front-left) lin= 0
       ang= 0
     end if

   else if (obstacle in the front, front-right and front-left)
-    if (the user want to go straight, turn front-right or front-left) lin= 0
+    if (the user wants to go straight, turn front-right or front-left) lin= 0
       ang= 0
     end if

   else if ((obstacle in the front-right and front-left)
-    if (the user want to turn front-right or front-left) lin= 0
+    if (the user wants to turn front-right or front-left) lin= 0
       ang= 0
     end if